rydmike/rydmike.github.io/blog_layout_and_theming.md

 from the expanding margins that do not contain any content, the content does not scroll.

-Web pages using this layout do not behave this way, they do scroll from the empty margins too.
+Web pages, using this layout, do not behave this way.
+They do scroll from the empty margins too.
 It is poor UX that it does not do so here as well.

 Do you have a simple fix for this?
 If you do, please, let me know.